-The Milestone Decision Authority (MDA) is the overall executive sponsor responsible of any Major Defense Acquisition Program (MDAP).
-The MDA formally initiate each increment of an evolutionary acquisition program.
-The PM is responsible to reporting to the MDA and adhering to their guidelines.
+The Milestone Decision Authority (MDA) is the overall executive sponsor responsible for any Major Defense Acquisition Program (MDAP).
+The MDA formally initiates each increment of an evolutionary acquisition program.
+The PM is responsible for reporting to the MDA and adhering to their guidelines.

 The Defense Acquisition Executive (DAE) is the individual responsible for supervising the Defense Acquisition System.
 The DAE takes precedence on all acquisition matters after the Secretary of Defense (SECDEF) and the Deputy Secretary of Defense (DEPSECDEF).

-The Program Element Officer (PEO) is a military or civilian official who has responsibility for directing several MDAPs and for assigned major system and non-major system acquisition programs.
+The Program Executive Office (PEO) is a military or civilian official who has responsibility for directing several MDAPs and for assigned major system and non-major system acquisition programs.
 A PEO normally receives guidance from the CAE.

 A Component Acquisition Executive (CAE) is a single official within a DoD component that is responsible for all acquisition functions within that component.
 This includes Secretaries of the Military Departments or Heads of Agencies with the power of regulation.
 In the Military Departments, the officials delegated as CAEs (also called Service Acquisition Executives (SAEs) are: